-If you are not into adrenaline sports, make sure to visit the delta of Neretva anyways.
+Even if you are not into adrenaline sports, be sure to visit the delta of Neretva anyways.
 The swimming experience and chilling on a soft sandy beach are unique and different.
 You can always observe experienced surfers and learn something from them.

 However, if you want to learn about kite equipment, flying technics, safety, piloting an inflatable kite, water relaunch, body dragging in the water, and self-rescue technics, enroll in a kitesurfing school.

 Two following kite centers operate on the Neretva estuary, each with a private kite school.

 Neretva kiteboarding kite center

 In 2011, a kite center called Neretva kiteboarding was established at the mouth of the Neretva.
 A year later, they found a Kite School, the first school in that part of Croatia.
 The kitesurfing school last 3 days, and equipment is included.

 This spot is ideal for beginners and learning due to less wind, more seaweed, and a slightly less flat sea.